LEARNAcademy/syllabus/postgresql/queries.md

 #### Subqueries: WITH
 - Of the countries with the top 10 gnp, which has the smallest population?
 (HINT: Canada)
-- Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+- Of the 10 least populated countries with permanent residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

 #### Aggregate Functions: GROUP BY
 - Which region has the highest average gnp?
 (HINT: North America)